desireekelly/programming_exercises/README.md

 # Programming Exercises

+## Running the Java source code
+1. Use git clone to pull down the source code
+2. Run the source code in IntelliJ/Java.

-This repository includes the Java source code for the following Programming Exercises:
+This repository includes Java solutions for the following Programming Exercises:

 ##Triangle Exercises